 \subsection{Data Scope}

-We collect all publicly available, user-contributed Community Notes\footnote{\url{https://x.com/i/communitynotes/download-data}} on X up to 4 August 2025, retaining only English entries for consistency.
-To focus on health-related misinformation, we define seven topical categories: \textbf{(1)} diseases or medical conditions, \textbf{(2)} drugs, vaccines, treatments, and tests, \textbf{(3)} public health guidance or policy, \textbf{(4)} wellness products, diets, and supplements, \textbf{(5)} healthcare professionals or systems, \textbf{(6)} biological or epidemiological concepts, and \textbf{(7)} health-related conspiracies or hoaxes.
+We collected all publicly available, user-contributed Community Notes\footnote{\url{https://x.com/i/communitynotes/download-data}} on X up to 4 August 2025, retaining only English entries for consistency.
+To focus on health-related content, we define seven topical categories: \textbf{(1)} diseases or medical conditions, \textbf{(2)} drugs, vaccines, treatments, and tests, \textbf{(3)} public health guidance or policy, \textbf{(4)} wellness products, diets, and supplements, \textbf{(5)} healthcare professionals or systems, \textbf{(6)} biological or epidemiological concepts, and \textbf{(7)} health-related conspiracies or hoaxes.

-We filter relevant notes via zero-shot prompting with Lingshu-32B \cite{li2025scaling}, a multimodal LLM that achieves state-of-the-art performance on textual medical QA.
-To verify filtering reliability, we compare its predictions with closed-source LLMs on a random sample of 1,000 notes classified as health-related, and observe high agreement (GPT-4.1 \cite{openai2025gpt4_1}: 99.2\%, Gemini-2.5-Flash \cite{google2025gemini_2_5}: 100\%, Claude-4-Sonnet \cite{anthropic2025claude4}: 96.8\%).
-For each retained note, we retrieve the associated post.
-Since some posts embed claims in images or videos, we filter with GPT-4.1 to keep only those containing text-based health claims.
-Notes tied to unavailable posts or URL-only content are excluded.
+We filter the collected notes using zero-shot prompting with Lingshu-32B \cite{li2025scaling}, a multimodal LLM with state-of-the-art performance on medical QA.
+To validate this filter, we cross-check its predictions against closed-source LLMs on a random sample of 1,000 notes, observing high agreement (GPT-4.1 \cite{openai2025gpt4_1}: 99.2\%, Gemini-2.5-Flash \cite{google2025gemini_2_5}: 100\%, Claude-4-Sonnet \cite{anthropic2025claude4}: 96.8\%).
+Given this high reliability, we retain all notes classified as health-related by Lingshu-32B.
+We then retrieve the associated posts, using GPT-4.1 to keep only those with text-based health claims, while removing unavailable posts or URL-only content.

-This process yields 30,791 health-related notes covering 25,484 potentially misleading posts, forming the basis for our analyses of temporal trends and systemic bottlenecks.
+This process yields 30,791 health-related notes covering 25,484 potentially misleading posts.
+We base our following analysis of temporal trends and systemic bottlenecks on this data.